itcentralng/flask-setup/README.md

     `$ flask_setup --myproject d -marshmallow`
     or if you've called the `init` arg you can simply do:
     `$ flask_setup d -marshmallow`
+10.  -g or -generate: pass this alongside -model flag to generate model on existing project. e.g.:
+    `$ flask_setup --myproject g -model`
+    or if you've called the `init` arg you can simply do:
+    `$ flask_setup g -model`

+11.  -d or -destroy: pass this alongside -model flag to remove a model setup from existing project. e.g.:
+    `$ flask_setup --myproject d -model`
+    or if you've called the `init` arg you can simply do:
+    `$ flask_setup d -model`